Densuper/iOS-/README.md

 ## Features
 - Increment, decrement (non-negative), and reset actions for the counter value
+- Automatically persists the counter between launches using `UserDefaults`
 - Accessible controls using identifiers for UI testing
 - Uses SwiftUI's `NavigationStack` and modern styling